bhebert/TheZeroBetaRate/README.md

 3) Run MATLAB code to generate results

-        a) Open MATLAB. tested with R2022a on an M1 Macbook pro, known not to work on R2019b or earlier.
+        a) Open MATLAB. tested with R2022a on an M1 Macbook pro and a Windows PC, known not to work on R2019b or earlier.

         b) cd to TheZeroBetaRate/MatlabCode